rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 * `transform_exclusive_scan`

 We don't have to add ranges versions of all these algorithms.
 Several already have a ranges version in C++23, possibly with a different name.
 Some others could be omitted because they have straightforward replacements using existing views and other ranges algorithms.
-We carefully read the two proposals <a href="https://wg21.link/P2214R2">P2214R2</a>, "A Plan for C++23 Ranges," and <a href="https://wg21.link/P2760R1">P2760R1</a>, "A Plan for C++26 Ranges," in order to inform our algorithm selections.
+We carefully read the two proposals [@P2214R2], "A Plan for C++23 Ranges," and [@P2760R1], "A Plan for C++26 Ranges," in order to inform our algorithm selections.
 In some cases that we will explain below, usability and performance concerns led us to disagree with their conclusions.

 ### `transform_*` algorithms (and/or projections)